Kolmogorov complexity and the Recursion Theorem

 (3) implies (1): Assume that $A$ does not have PA-complete Turing degree.
 Then by Theorem~\ref{pacharacterization}, there are infinitely many $n$ with $C(F(n)) < n$.
-Then there is an increasing $A$-recursive function $d$ such that there is $m \geq n$ with $C_{d(n)}(F(m)) < m$.
+Then there is an increasing $A$-recursive function $d$ such that for all $n$ there is $m \geq n$ with $C_{d(n)}(F(m)) < m$.
 In particular, if $h$ is also increasing and $h(n) \geq d(n)$ infinitely often, then $C_{h(m)}(F(m)) < m$ for infinitely many $m$.
 So the mapping from $x$ to $C_{h(|x|)}(x)$ cannot be recursive and $h$ cannot be a recursive function.
 Thus $d$ dominates every recursive function and $A$ has high Turing degree.

 (1) implies (4): If $A$ has PA-complete degree then it is well-known that there is a $\{0,1\}$-valued DNR function $g \leq_T A$.
 If $A$ has high degree then one can again take an $A$-recursive function $d$ dominating all recursive ones and consider the function $g$ with $g(n) = 1 \Leftrightarrow \varphi_{n,d(n)}(n) \da = 0$.
 If $R$ is a recursive subset of the domain of the diagonal function then $d$ dominates the time which $\varphi_n(n)$ needs to converge on inputs from $R$ and thus $g(n) = \varphi_n(n)$ only for finitely many $n$ in $R$.